Bilateral radial club hand

 Attention deficit disorder

-Earned associate’s degree in machine technology and mechanical engineering from Bellingham Technical College, direct transfer degree from Whatcom Community College, and a bachelor’s degree in mechanical engineering from Washington State University.
-Works as an electrical engineer in Burlington, Washington.
-Over the last few years, he bought a house and helped design a large test system for NASA.
+Earned associate degree in machine technology and mechanical engineering from Bellingham Technical College, direct transfer degree from Whatcom Community College, and a bachelor’s degree in mechanical engineering from Washington State University.
+Works as an electrical and mechanical engineer in Burlington, Washington.
+Recently bought a house and helped design a large test system for NASA.

 Health and vision impairments

 Earned a degree in medical anthropology and global health from the University of Washington (UW).
 Participated in leadership development programs, including UW’s Women’s Leadership Institute.
-Advocates for people with disabilities and is a public outreach and engagement liaison for the Department of Neighborhoods.
+Advocates for people with disabilities.
+Currently an independent medical and cultural anthropologist working on addressing disparities within the social determinants of health.
+She also works with LegalShield to help people access the legal system.

 Graduated from Eastern Washington University with a bachelor’s degree in sociology with a minor in psychology.
 Works at Spokane Falls Community College as a program specialist in the Disability Support Services Office, supporting students with disabilities with assistive and adaptive technology.